 Thank you to the National Trust for Scotland for showing me your Bannockburn Visitor Centre.
 And you’d rather I was honest, wouldn’t you?

 Especially as you have so many brilliantly authentic experiences of landscape and history elsewhere in Scotland.

 I’m just not sure that Bannockburn is one of them.

 On the other hand, your Culloden Visitor Centre certainly is.

 More information about visiting, on the NTS’s own dedicated Battle of Bannockburn website.
 Remember that if you want the full works, and aren’t just going for say, a coffee in the restaurant or a wee look in the shop, then entry is by pre-booked time slots.

-Finally, there are some not over-serious thoughts – actually, whimsical nonsense – about King Robert I (aka ‘the Bruce’) and his battle PR team on that link on this site.
+Here’s a list of Scottish kings.
+And finally, here are some not over-serious thoughts – actually, whimsical nonsense – about King Robert I (aka ‘the Bruce’) and his battle PR team on that link on this site.
 (Yes, stay with us!)